DaveCaulfield/liquid-boards/README.md

 - The footer is styled with silver text on black backround and sits at the bottom of each page.
 - There is a newsletter sign up feature located in the footer.
-- The companies social media icon links are in the same color and style as the rest of the site.
+- The companies social media icon links are in the same color and style throughout the site.
-- The icon color changes to silver to grey when hovered on.
+- The icon colour changes from silver to grey when hovered on.

 ### About Page